IEP Intercity Express Train Routes

 As the IEPs are replacing existing older intercity express trains, it’s unlikely that any routes will change, though clearly there are likely to be some amendments to timetables and extensions of existing services.

 In preparation for the arrival of the IEP’s on the UK’s western and eastern rail routes, the UK government is making considerable investment in track and station improvements.
 Both changes to platform length and rail gauge clearance are under scrutiny, with of course a major effort to electrify specific sections of track.

 Trains on these routes are managed by GWR.
 Running from London’s super rail hub at Paddington out towards the Western and Southwestern regions of the UK, they serve such major cities as Bristol and Cardiff in South Wales, and large towns such as Oxford, Newbury, and Swansea.
 The first trains started operating in October 2017, were followed by Cotswold Line services in January 2018, and it may be another a year before stations on all GWR routes are covered.

-Electrification on the GWML will allow the IEP’s to run as far as possible under electric power with trains switching seemlessly to diesel power to continue journeys to unelectrified sections of track – a good example of this being on routes into the West Country where the power switchover will take place at Temple Meads/Bristol.
+Electrification on the GWML allows the IEP’s to run as far as possible under electric power with trains switching seemlessly to diesel power to continue journeys to unelectrified sections of track – a good example of this being on routes into the West Country where the power switchover takes place at Temple Meads/Bristol.

 East Coast routes (click on the map to the right) run out of the recently refurbished King’s Cross station taking commuters towards the Northern areas of the UK via towns and cities like Leeds, Stevenage, Peterborough, York, Wakefield, Westgate, Newcastle, and Edinburgh.
 The East Coast IEP’s will be seen in passenger service in 2018.